Decide how much recovery the finish needs

 One Night vs Two Nights in Santiago After the Camino

-A stay-length guide for choosing between a focused one-night Santiago finish and a two-night recovery plan.
+A stay-length guide for choosing between a focused one-night Santiago finish and a two-night recovery plan without turning the final days into logistics.

 Quick answer